aymericbeaumet/run/readme.md

 # todo
 ```

-Visit [the documentation](https://www.run-cli.org/installation) for an exhaustive list of the installation methods.
+Visit [the install documentation](https://www.run-cli.org/installation) for an exhaustive list of the installation methods.

 ## Documentation